nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### View an entry
 1. View an expanded view of an entry with lengthy review
+    1. Prerequisite: Must have entries listed out in the Main Window

-    1. Test Case: Correct command with valid parameters:`view 1` (provided that entry of index 1 already exists)
+    2. Test Case: Correct command with valid parameters:`view 1` (provided that entry of index 1 already exists)

         Expected: A window pops up which shows all details of the specified entry.
-    2. Test Case: Command without parameters: `view`
+    3. Test Case: Command without parameters: `view`

         Expected: User will be notified that invalid command format is provided.
 The command box Will show the correct syntax for `view` command.
-    3. Test Case: Command not in lower-case: `ViEw 1` (provided that entry of index 1 already exists)
+    4. Test Case: Command not in lower-case: `ViEw 1` (provided that entry of index 1 already exists)

         Expected: User will be notified about unknown command in the command box.
-    4. Test Case: Correct command but with non-existent index: `view 100000` (provided that entry of index 100000 do not exists)
+    5. Test Case: Correct command but with non-existent index: `view 100000` (provided that entry of index 100000 do not exists)

         Expected: User will be notified of invalid command and the number of entries in The Food Diary.

 ### Clear all entries
 1. Remove all entries from The Food Diary
+    1. Prerequisite: None

-    1. Test Case: Correct command:`clear`
+    2. Test Case: Correct command:`clear`

        Expected: Success message will show up in command box informing user that all entries are cleared.
-    2. Test Case: Command not in lower-case: `cLeAr`
+    3. Test Case: Command not in lower-case: `cLeAr`

        Expected: User will be notified about unknown command in the command box.